 Artificial intelligence in your daily business practices

-Jeffrey Wolff joined ZyLAB as eDiscovery Director in May 2015 with over 20 years of experience in Information Systems and enterprise software.
+Jeffrey Wolff is a Certified E-Discovery Specialist who joined ZyLAB in May 2015 and serves as Director of E-Discovery Solutions.
+He brought with him over 20 years of experience in Information Systems and enterprise software.
 He has been involved in solution architecture, design, and implementation for major projects within the Department of Defense and Fortune 1000 corporations.
 Prior to joining ZyLAB, Jeffrey held senior positions within firms specializing in Microsoft SharePoint and enterprise search solutions, so he has vast technical knowledge in the fundamentals of information management and eDiscovery.

 Get the latest ZyLAB updates